rlk/site/articles/deconvolve/index.md

 ## Getting to the point

-For starters, I cropped the image down to power-of-two size, which is a requirement of GIGO as it admits a really nice, efficient implementation of the Fast Fourier Transform.
+For starters, I cropped the image down to 512 &times; 256, which is power-of-two size, as required by GIGO.
 I made a point of *not* scaling the image so as to preserve the precise character of the noise in it, as I want to make the impact of noise upon deconvolution obvious.
 All images here are stored as 32-bit floating point TIFFs, converted to 8-bit PNG for display on the web.
 Here's the cropped input, which I'll call `license.tif`.
 Click this or any other PNG to download the original TIFF.

 [![](license.png)](license.tif)